CaddyGlow/zmk-layout-rs/README.md

 See the docs for conflict policies, `target` naming guidance, and troubleshooting tips.
 The same document covers the Lua scripting hooks that power `script` tasks and conflict handlers.

+#### Preprocessing zmk-helpers (optional)

+Build with `--features ancpp-preprocessor` to enable C-preprocessing before parsing DTS files (helps when keymaps use zmk-helpers macros).
+When the feature is on, CLI flags appear on DTS-consuming commands:

+- `--preprocess` opt-in flag; add `--cpp-include DIR` for zmk-helpers and your config dir, `--cpp-system-include DIR` for Zephyr/ZMK headers, and `--cpp-define NAME[=VALUE]` for things like `HOST_OS=2`.
+- Tasks/Script: `zmk-layout apply/validate/diff` and `zmk-layout script` accept the flags and preprocess `--base-layout` / `--layout` first.
+- Layer export: `zmk-layout layer export --preprocess ... --dts config/keymap.dts --json layout.json` expands macros before exporting JSON or running template extraction.
+- Firmware build: `zmk-layout firmware build --preprocess ... --layout-dts config/keymap.dts ...` preprocesses the DTS before feeding the build pipeline.
+- Bundle commands operate on JSON bundles and don’t need preprocessing; preprocess when generating the bundle upstream if your source DTS relies on macros.

+The ancpp crate is MPL-2.0 with additional terms; keep it feature-gated if your project requires MIT/Apache-only dependencies.

 ### Standalone Lua Scripts